elunna/nerfhack-changelog/README.md

   by using the kicker.
 * If uncursed, you get a rough indication of your luck by the hand strength.
 * If cursed, the meanings are reversed.
+* Can be #tipped and emptied for a stack of random razor cards

 **scroll of cloning:**